Dual Diagnosis Treatment Princeton, IL

 New Directions Counseling Center

-New Directions Counseling Center is a dual-diagnosis treatment center in Princeton, IL that offers treatment for mental health and substance use disorders that include depression as well as avoidant personality disorder.
+New Directions Counseling Center is a dual-diagnosis treatment center in Princeton, IL that offers treatment for drug and alcohol addiction and mental health disorders that include phobias as well as antisocial personality disorder.

 Address: 28 East Marion Street, Suite 5, Princeton, IL 61356 in Bureau County